learnbyexample/cli-computing/cli_computing.md

 1:2:3:4
 5:6:7:8

-# unlike paste, pr doesn't add separator if last row has less columns to fill
+# unlike paste, pr doesn't add separators if the last row has less columns to fill
 $ seq 10 | pr -4ats,
 1,2,3,4
 5,6,7,8